 As of 1 April 2017 it has been a legal requirement that you must registered for VAT once your turnover for the last consecutive 12 months exceeds £85,000.
 However you may choose to voluntarily register for VAT before your turnover reaches this figure.
-This registration threshold has been fixed for two years as of 1 April 2018.

-If your business is registered for VAT you will need to complete a VAT Return and send it to HM Revenue & Customs, usually on a quarterly basis (i.e. every 3 months) along with any payment that is due.
+If your business is registered for VAT you will need to complete a VAT Return and send it to HM Revenue & Customs, usually on a quarterly basis (i.e. every 3 months) along with any payment of VAT that is due.

 The Book Monitor can calculate how much VAT your business needs to pay and complete the VAT returns on your behalf.
 Ideally this should be done using cloud accounting software, so that your VAT return can be filed directly with HMRC.
-We are also able to prepare your VAT return if you are using the flat rate VAT scheme or the annual accounting scheme and can advise you on whether either of these schemes could be beneficial to your business.
+We are also able to prepare your VAT return if you are using the flat rate VAT scheme or the annual accounting scheme and can advise you on whether or not either of these schemes would be beneficial to your business.